araradev/araradev/README.md

-I'm a information technology manager in Brazil and working as trainee programmer 👶.
+<--I'm a information technology manager in Brazil and working as trainee programmer 👶.
 I like to think i'm a FullStack 💻

 🔭 I’m currently working on Info Rio Systems.
 🌱 I’m currently learning JS, ANGULAR, POSTGRES, C#.
 ASP.net CORE.